Reception / Year 1 English Plans (Set A)

-Hamilton's R/1 English Plans cover all of the statutory English objectives of the EYFS and Y1 National Curriculum for England.
-Two alternative years’ worth of plans (Set A & Set B) provide teaching for 2 cohorts of children in a rolling programme.
-The Medium and Long Term Plans summarise books used and grammar taught.
-Individual plans contain an outcomes table and also list covered EYFS and Y1 English objectives.
+Hamilton's Year R/1 English plans cover all of the statutory objectives of the National Curriculum for England Literacy EYFS outcomes and Year 1 English objectives.
+The Coverage Chart lays out how these are met in a two-year rolling programme (Set A & Set B).
+Medium and Long Term Plans summarise books used and grammar taught.
+Individual plans include an outcomes table.

 Through an exploration of Jack and the Beanstalk, Little Red Riding Hood and Chicken Licken, children will be able to compare and contrast different versions of the same story.
 Children will have extensive practice at using role-play to fully understand character and plot.
 They will know how to write statements, questions and exclamations and work collaboratively to publish a new version of a well-known Traditional Tale.

 Using Where the Wild Things Are by Maurice Sendak, explore fantasy writing using story mapping and stepping.
 In Week 1 children learn the story, in Week 2 they innovate it; changing the character and setting.
 The grammar focus is on sentence punctuation.

 Read Open Very Carefully by Nicola O’Byrne and Nick Bromley before delving into the world of instructions.
 Children explore giving verbal instructions and then writing them, with the correct punctuation for commands, questions and exclamations of course!

 Children read and enjoy a wide range of high quality fiction and non-fiction texts before drawing on Wolves by Emily Gravett and Giant Animals by Claire Llewellyn to create their own quirky information books on a scary animal of their choice.
 The Hamilton Group Reader, The Wolf, is used to stretch more confident readers.